 When a soccer game ends in a tie, everybody wants to know what happens next.
 It’s only natural to want to know if there will be a winner.

-If a soccer game ends in a tie there are 3 options for what happens next.
-Either the game finishes and each team is awarded 1 point, the game continues with two 15-minute periods of overtime until one team wins, or the third option is that a second game is played to determine the winner.
+If a soccer game ends in a tie after 90 minutes, there are three options.
+Either the game finishes and each team is awarded 1 point, the game continues with two 15-minute periods of overtime until one team wins, or the third option is that the teams play a second game to determine the winner.

 Keep reading to find out when each option is used and how you can break a tie in soccer.